Our future energy system Managing the transition

 #5: The energy transition can only succeed if pursued on a global level.

 Most importantly, Germany’s new federal government must set the course for its energy policies, especially when it comes to hydrogen and building new gas-fired power plants.
-In Europe, we need to pursue joint efforts to ramp up the hydrogen market and international energy partnerships, such as with North Africa and Russia.
+In Europe, we need to pursue joint efforts to ramp up the hydrogen market and international energy partnerships.
 In doing so, we will combine future-oriented technologies to protect the climate with a reliable and safe supply of energy for Europe.